 For a long time, the critique of central background assumptions of environmental economics and approaches of environmental sociology and political science has been on the agenda of the Research Unit.
 Climate change serves as an example.
 We aim at showing that cost-benefit analysis, which economists use to ‘calculate’ the optimum climate policy (as they do it in other policy areas), are structurally insufficient.
 Hence, they are often unable to fulfil their promises regarding scientific insights.
 Climate economics gives the impression of being rational.
 Yet, it cannot meet this demand because it inserts inaccurate or substantially incomplete normative and descriptive assumptions into their efficiency calculations, among others:

 Despite all criticism, it remains the importance of complementary use of economic fact findings in order to help legal-political decision making.
-Felix Ekardt is currently finalizing his second dissertation in philosophy on criticism of economic evaluation as a method in 2018; an English version will be available with Springer Nature since 2022: Economic Evaluation, Cost-Benefit Analysis, Economic Ethics A Review with Regard to Climate Change – Figures in the Sustainability Discourse.
+Felix Ekardt has finalized his second dissertation in philosophy on criticism of economic evaluation as a method in 2018; an English version will be available with Springer Nature since 2022: Economic Evaluation, Cost-Benefit Analysis, Economic Ethics A Review with Regard to Climate Change – Figures in the Sustainability Discourse.